GriceTurrble/discord-bot-template/docs/getting_started.md

 ### Setup intents and permissions

-To get your bot using slash commands is relatively simple.
+Setting up slash commands is relatively simple.
+In fact, very few, if any, of the following steps are necessary if your bot only uses slash commands.

-Getting it to use message content for other types of commands is slightly more complex, requiring extra permission settings in the portal _and_ in the code.
+Using message content for other types of commands is slightly more complex, requiring extra permission settings in the portal _and_ in the code.

 We've got you covered on the code side (as explained more in [Anatomy of a Discord Bot](explore.md)).